 Giant Homemade Caramel Pecan Rolls

-Back when my Grandma used to make them, she’d do it by hand and it was so much work.
-It is possible to do but I recommend using a mixer if you can.
+Back when my Grandma used to make her old fashioned sticky buns, she’d do it by hand and it was so much work.
+It is possible to do, but I recommend using a mixer if you can.

 If you want your rolls to turn out properly, use a sharp knife when cutting them.
-Put as little pressure on the dough so as not so squish it and make your 1 inch slices as smoothly as possible.
+Put as little pressure on the dough so as not to squish it and make your one inch slices as smoothly as possible.
 It’s amazing the difference it will make with the end result.
 I think you’ll be happy.

 What is the difference between a cinnamon roll and a sticky bun?

-The main difference between cinnamon rolls and sticky buns is that sticky buns feature some caramel and usually pecan nuts, which are placed in the bottom of the pan.
+The main difference between cinnamon rolls and sticky buns is that old fashioned sticky buns feature some caramel and usually pecan nuts, which are placed in the bottom of the pan.

 As I said, the difference here is in the topping.
 Both sweet rolls are filled with a butter, brown sugar and cinnamon filling, but cinnamon rolls are generally topped with a cream cheese or vanilla icing glaze.
 Sticky buns are traditionally topped with caramel and pecans or other nuts.